GUIDE 2024

 You must guarantee that data and information are retrieved quickly and efficiently.

-ISO 9001 and ISO 13485 both require documents to be easily accessible to stakeholders at the point of usage.
+ISO 9001 and ISO 13485 require documents to be easily accessible to stakeholders at the point of usage.

 Ensuring that your company is indexing documents with metadata will assist your staff in finding the documents they require when they require them.
-It can assist avoid the loss of organizational knowledge and data in a large system’s black hole.
+It helps avoid the loss of organizational knowledge and data in a large system’s black hole.
 It can save you from having to duplicate labor or forward with projects without the necessary data or proof to make important decisions.

 6. Change Control